Bungay Fleece Inn

 opened before 1500

-This 15th Century pub was re-opened in 2016 after refurbishment by the new owner.
-Featuring exposed beams and low ceilings, the pub is bright and airy with several areas for eating and drinking including an upstairs dining room, which can be booked for special occasions.
-The ales are normally from local breweries.
+This 15th Century pub features exposed beams and low ceilings.
+It is bright and airy with a bar area, a main restaurant plus several smaller areas for eating and drinking including an upstairs dining room, which can be booked for special occasions.

 Access for disabled customers is at the rear of the pub, via Castle Orchard.